Spirochetes

 • It is a complement fixation test

-• Patient’s serum is inactivated by heating at 56s C for 30 minutes
+• The patient’s serum is inactivated by heating at 56s C for 30 minutes

 • Incubated with cardiolipin antigen and guinea pig antigen at 37° C for 1 hour

-• Indicator is added to detect presence or absence or complement
+• The indicator is added to detect the presence or absence of a compliment

-• Tubes are shaken on Kahn’s shaken and examined
+• Tubes are shaken on Kahn’s and examined

-• If hemolysis does not occurs, it indicates that the complement is utilized
+• If hemolysis does not occur, it indicates that the complement is utilized

 • This is positive Wassmann’s reaction

-• It hemolysis takes place, it indicates the comple¬ment is not been utilized in tire primary reaction but utilized by the indicator system
+• It hemolysis takes place, it indicates the comple¬ment is not been utilized in the tire’s primary reaction but utilized by the indicator system

 • Kahn test